With anger and tears, Kavanaugh denies sex assault allegation

 When Klobuchar asked him about his teenage drinking, he threw the question back at her, asking her whether she had ever been blackout drunk.
 He later apologized for the question.

 Kavanaugh was careful not to denounce Ford, noting he wished her “no ill will.”
-He said he was not questioning that Ford may have been sexually assaulted by someone in some place at some time, but that he had never assaulted her or anyone.
+He said he was not questioning that Ford may have been sexually assaulted by someone in some place at some time, but that he had never assaulted her or anyone else.

 Some Democrats have called on Kavanaugh to withdraw in light of the allegations.
 At the hearing, Republican Senator Lindsey Graham castigated Democratic senators, seeking to rally Republicans not to abandon the nominee.

-“This is the most unethical sham since I’ve been in politics,” Graham said, adding that voting against Kavanaugh would legitimize the attacks on the nominee.
+“This is the most unethical sham since I’ve been in politics,” Graham said.

 Ford said Kavanaugh put his hand over her mouth to stop her from screaming during the assault.
 She added: “This was what terrified me the most, and has had the most lasting impact on my life.
 It was hard for me to breathe, and I thought that Brett was accidentally going to kill me.”